|Monthly Tech-Tip |

 Example of a dunting crack in a flat deep cone 6 porcelain bowl.
 The bowl has a wide bottom that heat-sinks to the shelf, so during firing there is a temperature gradient between the walls and the base.
 That difference in temperature translates to stress because it means that different parts of the piece are experiencing different thermal contractions as it cools in the kiln.

 This is due to its inability to withstand thermal gradients across its width.
-Sintered alumina is refractory, but it is not thermal shock resistant.
-The vessel on it was being used to calcine clay.
-The inner part of the shelf was being protected from the rising heat because of this heavy, slow-to-rise vessel on top of it.
+Typical sintered alumina is refractory, but it is not thermal shock resistant like tabular alumina.
+The inner part of the shelf was being protected from the rising heat because of this heavy, slow-to-rise calcimine vessel on top of it.
 The moment of the crack was so dramatic that, in spite of the weight on top of it, the shelf blew apart leaving 4 pieces with an inch-gap separating them.

 Only 3% Veegum will plasticize Zircopax (zirconium silicate) enough that you can form anything you want.
 It is even more responsive to plasticizers than calcined alumina is and it dries very dense and shrinkage is quite low.
 Zircon is very refractory (has a very high melting temperature) and has low thermal expansion, so it is useful for making many things (the low thermal expansion however does not necessarily mean it can withstand thermal shock well).
 Of course you will have to have a kiln capable of much higher temperatures than are typical for pottery or porcelain to sinter it well.